mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

+We add a Planning Estimate to all of our work as a necessary prerequisite to determining our staffing, schedule, and budget.

-- Create the estimate by considering the sum complexity of all the scenarios within the path.
+Make the estimate by considering the sum complexity of all the scenarios within the path.

-- Use person-hours and consider the full-stack.
+Use person-hours and consider the full-stack.

-- For any estimate that is longer than 4 hours, break the path out into subtasks and ensure each isn't estimated to take longer than 4 person-hours.
+For any estimate that is longer than 4 hours, break the path out into subtasks and ensure each isn't estimated to take longer than 4 person-hours.
 Total the estimate for each of the subtasks to generate the Planning Estimate for the entire path.
 Document all subtasks and any assumptions you have about